AnyLog-co/documentation/04- Southbound Interfaces/02- Direct Connectors/01- REST.md

   ]'
 ```

-Unlike with [REST-PUT](#publishing-data-via-put), each timestamp/value pair would be stored in its own table,
+Unlike with <a href="#publishing-data-via-put" target="_blank">REST-PUT</a>, each timestamp/value pair would be stored in its own table,
 based on _sensor_, in the `my_db` logical database.

 ## Support Commands